 About this funder:

-South Arts recognizes that as our communities continue to change, the arts play an incomparable role in addressing many of our communaland individual challenges and strengths.
-Further, the value of partnership, and working together across sectors, brings new opportunity, increased effectiveness, and greater depth to our collective work.
+South Arts recognizes that as our communities continue to change, the arts play an incomparable role in addressing many of our communal and individual challenges and strengths.
+Further, the value of partnership and working together across sectors brings new opportunities, increased effectiveness, and greater depth to our collective work.
 Through this program, South Arts seeks to provide significant support to projects developed by partners that harness the power of “Arts & …”.

 South Arts’ mission is advancing Southern vitality through the arts.
 This program addresses two of South Arts’ Strategic Goals as outlined in its 2019-2023 strategic plan.